 Goal, Objectives & Features

-The goal of this programme is to build the capacity of local governments in small and mid-size cities to develop, implement, and sustain multi-actor frameworks for targeted violence prevention that are tailored to the often-unique needs and resource limitations faced by local governments.
+The goal of this programme is to build the capacity of local governments in small and mid-size cities to develop, implement, and sustain multi-actor frameworks for addressing hate and extremism that are tailored to the often-unique needs and resource limitations faced by local governments.
 Through this programme Strong Cities will work with a select number of cities to build local infrastructure and partnerships that enable a coordinated, multi-actor approach to enhancing “societal resilience” to, and increasing “societal awareness” of, drivers of hate-motivated and other targeted violence and which leverage existing resources and structures wherever possible.

-The programme will pilot this effort in six, geographically-diverse small and mid-sized U.S. cities, working directly with local government practitioners and other local actors in each community to develop contextualised, locally-driven frameworks for preventing targeted violence and related threats.
+The programme will pilot this effort in six, geographically-diverse small and mid-sized U.S. cities, working directly with local government practitioners and other local actors in each community to develop contextualised, locally-driven frameworks for preventing hate, extremism and related threats.
 Key features of the programme are:

 Benefits to pilot cities

-By the end of the programme, each city will have a city-led multi-actor structure responsible for overseeing and coordinating efforts to prevent targeted violence, a prevention plan, a directory of relevant programmes and stakeholders that it can leverage as it delivers this plan, and continued access to Strong Cities and other resources for local targeted violence prevention.
+By the end of the programme, each city will have a city-led multi-actor structure responsible for overseeing and coordinating efforts to address hate and extremism, a prevention plan, a directory of relevant programmes and stakeholders that it can leverage as it delivers this plan, and continued access to Strong Cities and other resources for local prevention.
 Strong Cities will ensure learnings from its global portfolio of city engagements are shared with the pilot cities of this programme.
 This includes through newsletters, invitations to the Network’s monthly webinar series, and direct sharing of relevant, newly-identified city practices with the pilot cities.
 Cities will also be invited to participate in relevant Strong Cities workshops and other activities.

 Hear from Partner Cities